top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-Day 5: We'll return to Mwinilunga today where we will stay for one night.
-Birding in the miombo and cryptosepalum forests south of town gives us our best chances for Margaret's Batis and Bar-winged Weaver, along with Black-fronted Bushshrike, Blue-mantled Crested Flycatcher, and a few other more widespread species.
+Day 5: Birding in the miombo and cryptosepalum forests south of town should produce Margaret's Batis, along with Black-fronted Bushshrike, Blue-mantled Crested Flycatcher, and a few other more widespread species.
+Our primary goal will be to find the near-endemic Bar-winged Weaver, but this tricky species can never be guaranteed.
+Night in Mwinilunga.

-Day 8: We will be focused on finding our first true Zambian endemic this morning: the fig-loving Chaplin’s Barbet.
-This is also a good area for the scarce Souza's Shrike and lovely Arnot's Chat.
-Once done, we'll take another long drive to Choma (6h).
+Day 9: We will be focused on finding our first true Zambian endemic this morning: the fig-loving Chaplin’s Barbet.
+Once done, we'll take another long drive to Choma.
 There is a lot of ground to cover in Zambia!
-Spotlighting tonight will give us a real chance at seeing Aardvark, along with Marsh Owl.
 Night at Nkanga Conservation Area.

-Day 10: Today, we will drive to Bilili Hotsprings for the Zambian endemic Black-cheeked Lovebird.
-We will spend most of the day birding in this area, where we can find a nice range of open woodland species, including Dickinson’s Kestrel, Southern Ground Hornbill, Meyer’s Parrot, Burnt-necked Eremomela, Magpie Shrike, African Cuckoo, and a small chance of the unpredictable Dusky Lark.
-Afterwards, we'll continue onwards to Livingstone for overnight.
+Day 12: An early start will see us heading off on 4WD tracks in search of the Zambian endemic Black-cheeked Lovebird.
+We will spend most of the morning birding in this area, where we can find a nice range of open woodland species like Meyer’s Parrot, African Cuckoo, and the eastern form of Meves’s Starling.
+Afterwards, we'll head back towards Livingstone and search this afternoon for Racket-tailed Roller and Pennant-winged Nightar.

-Day 12-13-14: Three full days targeting the stunning African Pitta in the Lower Zambezi Valley.
-It might take some effort, but we expect to have great sightings of this exciting species in full display, performing little bounces off his chosen perch!
+Day 14-15: Two full days targeting the stunning African Pitta in the Lower Zambezi Valley.
+It might take some effort, but we hope to see this exciting species in full display, performing little bounces off his chosen perch!
 Other birds here may include Purple-crested Turaco, African Broadbill, Livingstone’s Flycatcher, Red-capped Robin-Chat, Eastern Nicator, and more.
+If (and only if) we succeed with the pitta on our first day, we may opt to explore the nearby Lower Zambezi National Park where there is a small chance to luck across Lilian's Lovebird and perhaps even Dusky Lark.

-Day 15: We will have a final full morning of birding in the area before we transfer back to Lusaka International Airport (3 hours), where the tour ends this evening.
+Day 16: We will have a final full morning of birding in the area before we transfer back to Lusaka International Airport, where the tour ends this evening.

 bottom of page